ShimizuTheLotus/Tagme_/How Tagme_ works.md

     - Apple
       - Green Apple
     - Banana
-Thus, when you search Fruit, Apple, Green Apple and Banana will also be included in the result. when you search Green Apple, Fruit and Apple will also be included in the result
+Thus, when you search Fruit, Apple, Green Apple and Banana will also be included in the result. when you search Green Apple, Fruit and Apple will also be included in the result.`